engpok/Tour-Doc/TourDocHelp.md

 No problem... the app continues the breadcrumb trail whether the phone is in your pocket or you're running a diffferent app.

 **How can I inspect the photo to tell if I captured what I wanted?**
-Just tap the photo and you'll see a larger view of the photo and can even zoom in.
+Just tap the photo and you'll see a larger view of the photo and can then zoom & pan.

 **Can I share my saved tour with someone else?**
 Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in PDF or Word (docx) format.
 If you just want to share a photo in a saved tour, then just tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built-in Apple ios tools (Airdrop, mail, etc)

+**Can I enhance my saved tour by adding photos, website info, more detailed notes?**
+Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in Word (docx) format.
+Then, use Word to insert other images, text and/or images from web sites, and spend more time getting the description looking and reading just the way you want.
+You can also stretch the size, and move the photos in the word doc.

 **If I purchase the Export feature, do I have to purchase it again when there are new versions of the app?**
 Nope, it's a one time purchase and that enables that Export feature in the current and future versions of the app.